wouter-veeken/wouter.tech/content/blog/translating-flare-without-lingo.md

 - [+] Everything is nicely compartmentalized, i.e. variables, snippets, TOC, topics are in separate files.
 - [+] Can extract image annotations for translation (if you're using Capture).
-- [-] Can't use condition tags to exclude files you don't want to translate.
+- ~~[-] Can't use condition tags to exclude files you don't want to translate.~~ **EDIT 03-Apr-2017**: I totally failed to notice that you can choose include/exclude conditions when you <a href="#PreparingYourProjectForTranslation">export the project from Flare</a>.
+So this isn't a con at all!
 - [-] Since you have to build the project after putting the files through multiple conversion and translation steps, there might be some surprises.

 Translating the output:

 - [+] Project is already built, so the risk of breaking stuff by converting/translating files is much smaller.
-- [+] Can use condition tags to exclude files from translation.
 - [-] Translation package will contain lots of repetition (e.g. snippets, the same TOC on every page), which is annoying for translator and may affect translation cost.
 - [-] Can't extract image annotations for translation.